Art Gallery In Pagosa Springs

 A Trail of Decisions

-Nobody had run the gauntlet, except for one young hiker.
-He had made it through the first few days, and then like me he had bailed out of the mountains and into Pagosa Springs.
+Nobody had run the gauntlet except for one young hiker.
+He had made it through the first few days, and then like me, he had bailed out of the mountains and into Pagosa Springs.
 “I’m not going back up,” he said.
-He paused for moment as his eyes shifted to meet mine.
+He paused for a moment as his eyes shifted to meet mine.
 “It was too much,” he said softly.

 Everyone was road walking to Creede, Colorado.
-I hated road walking, and just like Chama I agonized for two days before finally deciding to road walk myself.
-The road walk did not last long though.
+I hated road walking, and just like Chama, I agonized for two days before finally deciding to walk alone.
+The road walk did not last long, though.
 I was about 8 miles out of town when the second vehicle slung projectile pinged me in the leg!
 “Shit!”
 I shouted as I jumped to the side.
 Those little rocks hurt!

 Looking down at the small drop of blood on my calf, I sighed deeply before standing and sticking out my thumb.
 To hell with this crazy road walking.
 I would come back to hike the San Juan’s.

-My hitch hiking was varied and interesting.
-Three hitches later – a plumber, an artist, and a restaurant owner, and I was dropped off in Creede, Colorado.
+My hitchhiking was varied and interesting.
+Three hitches later – a plumber, an artist, and a restaurant owner- I was dropped off in Creede, Colorado.

-Creede, Colorado has now vaulted to #1 on my list of “Favorite Western Towns.”
+Creede, Colorado, has now vaulted to #1 on my list of “Favorite Western Towns.”
 I had been transported back in time, straight into a snapshot of the “Old West.”
-I managed to snag a room at the “Creede Hotel” before heading out to do some exploring, pretty excited to discover this flash from the past.
+I managed to snag a room at the “Creede Hotel” before heading out to explore, pretty excited to discover this flash from the past.

-Creede would end up being the beginning of what turned into a very complicated hike.
-Like a tangled web, I would end up getting caught up in multiple moves to avoid what I was told was impassable snow during a very cold year.
+Creede would end up being the beginning of a very complicated hike.
+Like a tangled web, I would get caught up in multiple moves to avoid what I was told was impassable snow during a frigid year.